kevinawoo/google-calendar-tools/README.md

       }
       ```

-1. Install the packages
+3. Install the packages
     ```bash
     npm i
+    npm install -g clasp
     ```

-1. Push it to Google Scripts
+4. Push it to Google Scripts
     ```bash
     clasp login
     npm run build-push
     ```
+   If you run into problems with permissions with `clasp login` because of org policies,
+   you can copy the `dist/bundle.js` directly into the Google App Script editor.

-1. Setup a project trigger
+5. Setup a project trigger
     1. setup a time based trigger on the
     - `sync` function: every `30 minutes`
     - `createWalkEvent` function: `weekly every Monday 9-10am`